OUTREACH MISSION & MINISTRY at St. Ann’s

 These programs include:

-- The Shoreline Soup Kitchen at the First Congregational Church, Old Lyme; The Essex Soup Kitchen
+- A monthly Saturday brunch at The Shoreline Soup Kitchen at the First Congregational Church, Old Lyme; The Essex Soup Kitchen

 - The local Food Pantry